National Council Licensure Examination: History

+In 1994, the NCSBN implemented a significant change to the NCLEX by converting the examination from a paper-and-pencil format to a computerized adaptive testing (CAT) format.
+Questions for the CAT test were selected from a test bank of 1,700–2,000 pretested, statistically analyzed questions that were coded according to topic and degree of difficulty.
+Other changes included with the new CAT test was the test now took less than a day and was administered throughout the year.
+In addition to multiple-choice format questions, the NCSBN began including alternative item formats for the NCLEX-RN in October 2003.

 In 2015, NCLEX was adopted in Canada, with changes made to address measuring units, drug names, and other terminology differences between the United States and Canada.
 Additionally, the NCLEX is available in Canadian French for French-speaking Canadians.

-The NCSBN is developing an updated version of the NCLEX called the "Next Generation NCLEX (NGN)," which will go into effect April 1, 2023.
+The NCSBN developed an updated version of the NCLEX called the "Next Generation NCLEX (NGN)," which went into effect April 1, 2023.

+The governing body responsible for making changes to the NCLEX is the National Council of State Boards of Nursing (NCSBN).
+They make changes by analyzing current nursing practices.
+They do this by surveying approximately 12,000 recently licensed nurses about different nursing activities that appear on the NCLEX.
+The NCSBN analyzes these nursing activities based on how frequently they may occur, how they could impact the patient's safety, and the location of these activities.
+The NCSBN conducts these analyses every three years and then makes any needed changes to the exam.

 Levels of examination

 NCLEX-RN

 NCLEX-RN (National Council Licensure Examination-Registered Nurse).
-All boards of nursing in states and territories of the United States require candidates to pass this exam for licensure as a registered nurse (RN).
-As of 2015, 10 provincial/territorial RN regulators in Canada have chosen the NCLEX-RN and the National Council of State Boards of Nursing (NCSBN) as the provider of the Canadian RN entry-to-practice exam.
+All boards of nursing in the states and territories of the United States require candidates to pass this exam for licensure as a registered nurse (RN).
+As of 2015, 10 provincial and territorial RN regulators in Canada have chosen the NCLEX-RN and the National Council of State Boards of Nursing (NCSBN) as the provider of the Canadian RN entry-to-practice exam.

 The NCLEX-RN uses the five-step nursing process.
 Each of the questions will fall into one of the five steps: assessment, diagnosis, planning, implementation, and evaluation.